EBI-Metagenomics/pydantic-ro-crates/README.md

 roc = ROCrate()

-# define a location metadata - we can use GeoCoordinates type from schema.prg
+# define a location metadata - we can use GeoCoordinates type from schema.org
 location = GeoCoordinates(
   longitude=14.25,
   latitude=40.808333,